It’s no secret that status pages are an effective way to keep your customers informed.

 The best status page examples above are varied and all have different attributes depending on the industry.
 There are no identical status page examples, but we defined features that make a good one.

 Whatever elements you wish to add to your status page, it helps when it can be done easily.
 Some status page providers can only offer certain elements or features, so consider what you want your status page to look like first before subscribing to any plans.
-To play it safe, consider providers such as StatusGator, who provide you with all the tools and features you need for a user-friendly, clean status page with all your dependencies in one place.
+To play it safe, consider providers such as StatusGator.
+Tools like StatusGator have all the tools you need to create a user-friendly, clean status page with all your dependencies in one place.

 FAQ on Status Page Examples